 Danfoss VLT® and VACON® drives, now one company, offer 68 years of combined experience and 5,000 people specialized in AC drives.

-A variable frequency drive (VFD), is a device used to control the speed of an electrical motor in order to:
+A variable frequency drive (VFD), is a device used to control the speed of an electrical motor to:

 - enhance process control